for-l00p/meetup_rsvp_prediction/README.md

 One of the biggest challenges of event planning is getting a realistic headcount estimation.
 Almost all of the logistical details of event planning are contingent on how many attendees are expected - most importantly, choosing on an appropriately-sized venue space.
 With the trove of past meetup event data, I thought that there might be a way to predict headcount for an event based on features of the event as well as the group hosting the event.

-Additionally, because there was a lot of rich information in the event descriptions, I conducted NLP analysis via topic modeling to find latent topics within the events themselves, across all categories.
-I replaced the group_category feature (tech, socializing, etc.) with the event topic since the ```group_category``` did not score highly on the feature importance graph derived from the first iteration of the xbgoost model that included ```group_category``` as a feature.
+Additionally, because there was a lot of rich information in the event descriptions, I conducted NLP analysis via topic modeling to find latent topics within the event descriptions across all categories.

 ## Data Cleaning

-There were null values to address in the events and groups dataset.
-Based on the percentage of null values for a given feature, the feature column was either dropped or filled with an imputed value.
+My final dataset included contained 8,624 NYC-based groups and 25,424 events (covering September-October 2018).

+Before conducting initial analyses, I reviewed the raw data to address missing values by removing a column altogether or filling with a value.

 <p align="center">
  <img width="400" alt="datacleaning" height="400" src="images/datacleaning.png">